Skip to main content

 Measuring Pediatric Wait Times for Surgeries

-Priority level of pediatric patient's condition
+Priority level of pediatric patients’ condition

 Clinical description

-Target time* to patient’s first surgical appointment
+Target time* from referral to first clinician appointment

 Priority 1